 - Statement of Purpose.
-Please note that on the Graduate School application, the description of personal and academic goals is especially important.
-Take time to write a thorough description of your objectives and why you believe the University of Michigan would be an appropriate place to accomplish them. - Three letters of recommendation, including one or more from persons who can attest to your academic accomplishments;

-- Graduate Record Examination (GRE) scores; GRE scores are required for both Master's and Ph.D. applicants.
+Please note that on the Graduate School application, the description of academic goals is especially important.
+Take time to write a thorough description of your objectives and why you believe the University of Michigan would be an appropriate place to accomplish them; - Personal Statement.
+The personal statement is a chance for applicants to provide information about your background and motivation for graduate study; - Three letters of recommendation, including two or more from persons who can attest to your academic accomplishments; - Graduate Record Examination (GRE) scores; GRE scores are required for both Master's and Ph.D. applicants.
 It takes several weeks after the test date to process scores, so be sure you take them in advance of Kinesiology's deadline dates.
-Have ETS send your scores to: The University of Michigan code #0001839 - One copy of official transcript of all previous undergraduate and graduate coursework from all colleges and universities attended (including the University of Michigan and U-M extension graduate study center coursework); - TOEFL scores, if applicable.
+Have ETS send your scores to: The University of Michigan code #0001839; - One copy of official transcript of all previous undergraduate and graduate coursework from all colleges and universities attended (including the University of Michigan and U-M extension graduate study center coursework); - TOEFL scores, if applicable.